mssgill/LBC-Cluster-WL-Project-/aareadme.txt

   cat, which was written out using choose_star.py (just: py choose_stars.py)

-  it's currently in the clusterStepData dir also.
+  It's currently in the clusterStepData dir also.

 - singlepsf_output.py.txt is the file we want to write to